Westmount School Council

 Teacher - Each school council must have at least one teacher representative, as per the legislation.
 A teacher representative contributes to a successful school council by sharing professional knowledge with school council members and presenting the teachers’ perspective.

 Parents/Guardians - Parents of children enrolled at the school form the majority of the members of school council, and encourage participation of parents and representatives from the school community, share their professional knowledge, expertise and life experience, encourage feedback and participation from community groups and individuals, communicate information of interest to the school council and the school community, share information from school council meetings with the community, have a clear understanding of the school council objectives, attend school council meetings and create an inviting environment, identify possible topics for agendas and recommend training sessions on school council effectiveness.

 Community Member - School councils are encouraged to have a community member attend meetings.
 The community representative can play a strong role in bringing the community perspective into the school.
 The member helps the school and school council build partnerships with the larger community and, in many instances, acts as a resource to promote cooperative ventures between community and school to enhance student learning.

-If you are interested in filling one of the vacant positions, please contact Sherry Opas.
 We invite all parents and guardians to attend school council meetings on a regular basis to play an advisory role in school improvement planning and create a collaborative relationship among all education partners.

 Meeting Minutes and Presentations